 Animal feeding operations have specific regulations that require the preservation of water quality.
-Animal feeding operations must be sized to contain precipitation and runoff from a 100-year, 24-hour storm.
-Any activity that would jeopardize water quality is not allowed.
+Any activity that would jeopardize water quality is not allowed; this would include inappropriate carcass disposal.
 All Wyoming surface waters which have the natural water quality potential for use as an agricultural water supply shall be maintained at a quality which allows continued use of such waters for agricultural purposes.
 Unless otherwise demonstrated, all Wyoming surface waters have the natural water quality potential for use as an agricultural water supply.